 With predicted visitor figures of 15 million people a year, the new multi-billion pound development will represent significant competition for the current UK theme park and tourist attractions, in particular Merlin’s southern theme park resorts: Thorpe Park Resort, Chessington World of Adventures Resort and Legoland Windsor Resort.
 It is yet to be seen how the existing attractions will adapt to compete with this new addition.

-Although it is not known exactly what types of rides and attractions will be included, current consultations indicate the theme park will cater for as wide a range of people as possible, from young families right through to thrill seekers, as well as including rides which are fully accessible.
+Although it is not known exactly what types of rides and attractions will be included, previous consultations, as well as concept art released during December 2019, indicate the theme park will cater for as wide a range of people as possible, from young families right through to thrill seekers, as well as including rides which are fully accessible.

 London Resort Company Holdings have formed a number of partnerships with high profile names in the film and television industry which will enable them to pick from a wide selection of popular Intellectual Properties to base their attractions on.
-Based on concept art, consultation documents, and partnerships agreed so so far, it is expected that the Resort will feature attractions based on brands from BBC Worldwide and Aardman Animations.
+Based on concept art, consultation documents, and partnerships agreed so so far, it is expected that the Resort will feature attractions based on brands from Paramount Pictures, BBC Worldwide and ITV Studios.

 12 Major rides